Cheapest Cars to Insure in 2025

 AM I PAYING TOO MUCH FOR CAR INSURANCE?

 The 10% rule suggests you might be overpaying for car insurance if premiums exceed 10% of your car's actual cash value.
-If your car is older and generally less expensive to fix out-of-pocket, consider switching to minimum coverage.
-You can always increase your limits for additional protection.
+If your car is older and less expensive to fix out-of-pocket, consider switching to minimum coverage.
+You can always increase your limits for additional financial protection.

 Cheap Insurance Cars: Rates by Car Type